-Our Answer: All projects are fixed-priced and guaranteed to be completed on time, in writing.
+All projects are fixed-priced and guaranteed to be completed on time, in writing.
 This is important because many unethical or incompetent computer guys will only quote “time and materials,” which gives them free rein to penny-pinch you as well as take as much time as they want on completing a project.

 Maintenance Of Your Network:

 Q9: Do they insist on remotely monitoring your network 24-7-365 to keep critical security settings, virus definitions and security patches up-to-date and PREVENT problems from turning into downtime, viruses, lost data and other issues?

 Yes, our remote network monitoring system watches over your network to constantly look for developing problems, security issues and other problems so we can address them BEFORE they turn into bigger problems.